 If the customer receives electric service under a schedule other than a time-of-use schedule with demand rates, any renewable energy credit or “green tags” shall be provided by the customer at no cost to Duke Energy Progress.
 If service is received under a time-of-use schedule with demand rates, all renewable energy credits or “green tags” shall be retained solely by the customer.

 We recommend submitting a Report of Proposed Construction to the NCUC and concurrently submitting an Interconnection Request to Duke Energy Progress.
-Refer to the Interconnection Standards for guidelines and access to an interconnection request form.
+Refer to the Interconnection Procedures for guidelines and access to an interconnection request form.
 Upon receipt, a Duke Energy Progress representative will contact you to discuss prerequisites and procedures.

 Any renewable energy credits (RECs) produced by the customer’s generation shall be solely owned and retained by the customer until a market for RECs is fully developed as determined by the Commission.
 At that time, then annually, any RECs associated with net excess generation shall be granted to the company on May 31st of each year.